brittanyrw/emojipages/README.md

 }
 ```

-6. Once you have completed updating the object for your show or movie, scroll to the bottom of the page and add a commit message.
-The commit message should be formatted like: `Added Fight Club` or `Added Casablanca`.
+6. Once you have completed updating the object for your book, scroll to the bottom of the page and add a commit message.
+The commit message should be formatted like: `Added 1984` or `Added all of the Harry Potter books`.
 Click the `Commit Changes` button to save your changes.

 ![Screenshot of creating a commit message on the Github website](readme/commit-ui.png)